HoangDat47/flutter_lab/README.md

 - This is a simple dice app.
 - The app has two dice images that change when the user taps on them.
 - The app has a button that allows the user to roll the dice.

+4. **Magic 8 Ball**
+- This is a simple magic 8 ball app.
+- The app has an image of a magic 8 ball that changes when the user shakes the phone.
+- The app has a button that allows the user to shake the phone.

 ##### Testing Instructions